Charles Hodge: Character and significance

 Devotion to Christ was the salient characteristic of his experience, and it was the test by which he judged the experience of others.
 Hence, though a Presbyterian and a Calvinist, his sympathies went far beyond the boundaries of sect.
 He refused to entertain the narrow views of church polity which some of his brethren advocated.
 He repudiated the unhistorical position of those who denied the validity of Roman Catholic baptism.
+Those who knew him well described him as "luminous with the spirit of the indwelling Christ," as well as his "devout, reverent, sincere, fearless, intensely earnest, and honest" personality.
+People agreed that his "genuine kindliness of heart and largeness of soul" contradicted Calvinist notions of strictness and severity.
+Others described him as "the sweetest, gentlest, and most lovable of men."
+His face alone was a blessing."
+William Green, Hodge's colleague, recalled people who had known him of his "cheerful affability, rising at times into hilarity."

 He was conservative by nature, and his life was spent in defending the Reformed theology as set forth in the Westminster Confession of Faith and Larger and Westminster Shorter Catechisms.
 He was fond of saying that Princeton had never originated a new idea; but this meant no more than that Princeton was the advocate of historical Calvinism in opposition to the modified and provincial Calvinism of a later day.
-And it is true that Hodge must be classed among the great defenders of the faith, rather than among the great constructive minds of the Church.
+Hodge is classed among the great defenders of the faith, rather than among the great constructive minds of the Church.
 He had no ambition to be epoch-making by marking the era of a new departure.
 But he earned a higher title to fame in that he was the champion of his Church's faith during a long and active life, her trusted leader in time of trial, and for more than half a century the most conspicuous teacher of her ministry.
 Hodges' understanding of the Christian faith and of historical Protestantism is given in his Systematic Theology.